microsoft/FluidFramework/packages/runtime/container-runtime/src/summary/README.md

 ### Incremental summaries

 Summaries are incremental, i.e., if an object (or node) did not change since the last summary, it doesn't have to re-summarize its entire contents.
-Fluid supports the concept of a summary handle defined in [this file](/common//lib/protocol-definitions/src/summary.ts).
+Fluid supports the concept of a summary handle defined in [this file][summary-protocol].
 A handle is a path to a subtree in a snapshot and it allows objects to reference a subtree in the previous snapshot, which is essentially an instruction to storage to find that subtree and populate into new summary.

 Say that a data store or DDS did not change since the last summary, it doesn't have to go through the whole summary process described above.
 It can instead return an ISummaryHandle with path to its subtree in the previous snapshot.
 The same applies to other types of content like a single content blob within an object's summary tree.